 - Cleaning costs.

 Emergency fund.
-In addition to sustaining your real estate investment, you have to pay for your own cost of living.
-This shouldn’t be a problem as long as your property has a tenant and they’re paying rent each month.
+In addition to sustaining your real estate investment, you must pay for your own cost of living.
+This shouldn’t be a problem if your property has a tenant who pays rent each month.
 But what if it sits empty?

 Carefully considering the location of your rental property will help minimize your stress — as will an emergency fund with a few months’ expenses secured just in case your rental gets a break in tenancy.